4/5

 Pooh Pathology Test

-In the beautiful Hundred Acre Wood, a boy plays with his friends - what could be wrong in this fictional world?
-After all, whole generations love the story about Winnie-the-Pooh since childhood.
+In the Hundred Acre Wood, a boy plays with his friends—what could possibly be wrong in such a gentle fictional world?
+After all, generations have loved Winnie-the-Pooh since childhood.

 What is your favorite character in the story?

-As it turned out, this seemingly innocent tale about a boy and his best friend, a bear, is just replete with psychological problems of its characters.
-Scientists found clear symptoms of serious psychological disorders in the behavior of each of the nine characters studied, so the inhabitants of the Hundred Acre Wood turned out to be not so carefree and charming.
+As it turns out, this seemingly innocent tale about a boy and his best friend, a bear, can be read as full of psychological themes.
+The researchers pointed to behaviors in each of the nine characters they analyzed, suggesting that the inhabitants of the Hundred Acre Wood may be more complicated than they first appear.

 Instructions